Your Real Estate Agent Website

 Simple is better because it costs less and visitors like it more.

-A good alternative to hiring a website provider is to create your own site using WordPress.
+A good alternative to hiring a website provider is to create your own real estate agent website using WordPress.

-What belongs in an agent website, and why?
+What belongs in a real estate agent website, and why?

 Obviously, you need to reveal the city or area where you sell real estate.
 (Oddly, some sites do keep this a secret.
 You have to figure it out from the phone number.)

 Next, you must come out of hiding and reveal your own name.
-Again, some agent websites try to keep it a secret.
+Again, some agent websites keep it a secret.

 You need a search function, so visitors on your page can learn what’s for sale.